tryyang2001/tp/docs/UserGuide.md

 ### **Add** **Exercise and Food Items:** `add`

-Adds food or exercise record to the current list.
+Adds food or exercise record to a list.

 Format:

 - `add f/ITEM c/CALORIES` adds a food item consumed with its respective calories.
 - `add e/ITEM c/CALORIES` adds an exercise with its respective calories burnt.
+  1. If `DATE` is the current date or before, the exercise will be added to the exercise list.
+  2. If `DATE` is in the future, the exercise will be added to the upcoming exercise list.

 Examples: